Note: increasing PHP

-note: increasing PHP memory limit is different from increasing PHP upload size.
-You can learn to increase upload size here.
+You can learn to increase upload size on page: here.

-A PHP memory limit of 32MB is the minimum requirement for Drupal 7 (16MB for Drupal 6), and 64MB is recommended.
-Some sites may need more than 64MB if they are using certain contributed modules such as Views and Panels.
-Memory limits of 128MB and higher are not unusual.
+The standard PHP memory requirements for Drupal core are a bare minimum.
+Sites that run many contrib modules, or particularly memory-intensive ones, will need more.
 There are several techniques to increase the PHP memory limit and you only need to use one of them.
 The right one for you depends on your system configuration.

 This is the recommended approach if you have access to the server's php.ini.
 This will not be possible in some shared hosting environments, though your host may be able to adjust it for you.
 Note that this change will affect all websites and PHP scripts on the server.